Montana/travis-stackhawk-blog-example/2020-09-22-stackhawk.md

 ---
-title: Travis CI + StackHawk
+title: "Travis CI + StackHawk"
+created_at: Tuesday 22 Sep 2020 15:00:00 EDT
+author: Montana Mendy
 layout: post
-created_at: Tue Sep 22 10:00:00 EDT 2020
-Permalink: 09-22-2020-stackhawk.md
-current: blog
-layout: post
-author: Montana Mendy
-excerpt_separator: <!--more-->
-categories:
+permalink: 2020-09-22-stackhawk.md
-- news
+category: news
+excerpt_separator: <!-- more -->
 tags:
   - news
+  - feature
+  - community
 ---

 For us here at Travis, security is a big deal.
-Most importantly you want to catch bugs before they hit production, but also in that same process - classify and indentify security vulnerabilities.
+Most importantly you want to catch bugs before they hit production, but also in that same process - classify and quickly indentify security vulnerabilities.

 <!--more-->